PaperID1776/NAVIndoor/README.md

 ## Real world deployment

-We show in our submission that the model's outputs correlates well with real world characteristics.
-Due to the lack of benchmarks for visually impaired navigation, we focus on images there ; `Demo_03` allows to process a real-world video (sample output displayed below).
+We showed in our submission that the model's outputs correlates well with real world characteristics for static images with small FOV. `Demo_03` allows to process a real-world videos (sample output displayed below).
 The generated figures includes a dynamic plot of $V_{\theta}$ over time (left) and the resizes video (center).

+The generated figures exhibit a dynamic plot of $V_{\theta}$ over time on the left, providing insights into the temporal evolution of the environment.
+The resized video is on the center.

-The last image displays the input semantic segmentation maps used as input for NavImpaired (right).
-Top arrow length is proportional to $V_{\theta}(s)$ and color is a simple threshold on it, aiming to reproduce a potential signal to be delivered to a sensory substitution system.
-Bottom arrow lengths are softmax on $A_{\theta}(s,a)$ for every possible move (forward, backward, rotate left, rotate right).
+To the right, the final image displays the input semantic segmentation maps used by NavImpaired.
+T top arrow length is proportional to $V_{\theta}(s)$,  with its color indicating a simple thresholding mechanism applied to simulate a potential signal for sensory substitution systems.

+Moreover, the bottom arrows' lengths represent the softmax values on $A_{\theta}(s,a)$ for forward, backward, rotate left, and rotate right actions.
+The colored arrow, depicted in dark green, signifies the optimal action policy determined by the model..
 We observe correlation between  $A_{\theta}(s,forward)$, $V_{\theta}(s)$ and the path clearance in front of the cameraman.

 <div align="center">
   <img src="https://github.com/PaperID1776/NAVIndoor/blob/main/video_processing/output_sample.gif" alt="Real world deployment">